The Programme

 • Build awareness on the benefits of the sustainable cold-chain

-• Provide business assistance and training to small-holder farmers and rural communities- paying attention to gender and social inclusion/exclusion dynamics
+• Provide business assistance, professional development and training to small-holder farmers and rural communities- paying attention to gender and social inclusion/exclusion dynamics

 • Exchange lessons learned from real-world applications throughout Africa and India